 CNC machining is a subtractive process that uses precision cutting and shaping tools to sculpt workpieces into preprogramed end products.
 Because CNC machinery is driven almost entirely by computerized processes, it can design objects to tight tolerances at high production speeds.
-This means that facilities that use CNC machining can accurately produce highly complex metal, plastic, and organic or wooden parts at affordable prices.
+This means that facilities that use CNC machining can accurately produce highly complex metal, plastic, and organic or en parts at affordable prices.

 Although CNC machining’s repeatability means that it can complete large-volume production runs, many manufacturers also use it for parts prototyping.
 Designers can create several product blueprints and variations using CAD software, which machines can then build so that each prototype can be compared.
 If the manufacturer finds an issue in the prototype, they can easily correct it in the CAD software and design a new prototype without having to completely overhaul the production process.